At a Glance

 Reablement Support Worker 8451 | Permanent contract | £20,743 to £22,110 per annum (Scale E) | 30 hours per week | Mill Close, Aylsham.

+Working pattern over two weeks including weekends and bank holidays.
 Could you give people their confidence back and support our community?
 If so, we’d love to hear from you – even if you haven’t considered working in Social Care before.

 Here at Norfolk First Response we work with a reablement ethos, working alongside people in their homes to make a positive difference.
 We aim to help them regain their previous abilities within 6 weeks following a period of ill health or change in circumstances and our Support Workers (Reablement) are a key part of that.

-Find out more about a day in the life of a Support Worker (Reablement) here .
+Find out more about a day in the life of a Support Worker (Reablement) here.

 Benefits

-- Paid time for travelling between carefully planned visits
+- Paid time for travelling between visits

 - Paid business mileage